Have you heard of the 50 coffee meetings challenge?

 One interesting twist I recently heard on this concept was the coffee lucky dip where you are randomly allocated someone to have a coffee with.

-If you are you interested in meeting new people and exploring interesting ideas, send me an email and I’ll put you in the mix and then send you an email introducing you to your coffee partner.
-If you have been in previous lucky dips, you are very welcome to do it again - just let me know who you were matched with so I don't make the same matches again.
-Don't worry if you don't have anything in mind to explore - your coffee buddy might and you can help by being their thinking partner!
+If you are you interested in meeting new people and exploring interesting ideas, send me an email and I’ll put you in the coffee catch-up lucky dip.
+I’ll put all the names in a lucky dip and then send you an email introducing you to your coffee partner.
+If you were in the 2016 lucky dip, you can do it again – just let me know who you were matched with so I don’t make the same matches again.
+Don’t worry if you don’t have anything in mind to explore – your coffee buddy might and you can help by being their thinking partner!

 Some tips for new players:

 - Generally, when inviting someone for a coffee, you pay, although in coffee lucky dip you are welcome to each pay your own way.

 - Whilst you are asking them for their insights, also offer any help you can (‘is there anything I can do to help you?
 Is there anyone I can introduce you to?’).